-Abuse and neglect are forms of maltreatment.
+Abuse, neglect or exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone, or leaving knives or matches within reach of an unattended toddler.